robertwahler/repo_manager/README.markdown

 ## Development Environment ##

-Repoman was originally cloned from [Basic App](http://github.com/robertwahler/BasicApp).
+Repoman was originally cloned from [BasicApp](http://github.com/robertwahler/BasicApp).

 all systems